otaviojava/Easy-Cassandra/readme.txt

 * Objects may use a different keyspace using schema.
 * Custom storage way with CustomData annotation.
 * supports multiple index
+* New annotation @ElementCollection to java.util.List, java.util.Set and java.util.Map.
+* Factory with credentials

 Version: 1.1.2
 * use different keyspace with schema